slavagu/moodometer/public/slides/slides.md

 ## Use AWS SDK to access DynamoDB

-Add sdk as a dev dependency because it's available in Lambda environment
+Add sdk as a dev dependency; it's available in cloud Lambda environment by default

 ```sh
 npm i -D aws-sdk